Code-Institute-Submissions/milestone-project-03/milestone-project-2-readme.md

 The site opens with the **heading** 'MUSIC.' and a brief **introduction** to the site and its features.
 The introduction consists of two short sentences.
 The heading will appear in the top left hand side on desktop and tablet sized screens, and top center on mobile sized screens.
 The instruction copy will always sit below it.

 The user enters the artist name into the **input box**.
 When the user clicks into the input box, it clears the text 'artist name here'.
-When the search button is clicked (NEED TO UPDATE THIS WITH OR ENTER BUTTON PRESSED) this BOX automatically clears whatever value the user has input into the box and replaces it with the original text 'artist name here'.
+When the search button is clicked or enter button pressed this box automatically clears whatever value the user has input into the box and replaces it with the original text 'artist name here'.
 This encourages the user to repeat the process and perform another search.
 If the search doesn't return any results (which could be due to incorrect spelling or the artist not being on the Deezer database), an error message will show up asking the user to try again.
 Next to the input box is the **search button**, which will search for whatever the user has entered into the input box.
 When the search button is clicked, this clears the text the user has typed into the input box.

 When the user clicks 'search' the artist results will appear in the **artist column** to the right hand side.
 They will appear beneath a **header** that says 'artist' along with a **short instruction** on what to do.
 The search results will be filtered to only show names which include the actual name the user has searched for.
 The artist(s) name results will appear in a list and each of the names will be a **clickable button** which will be highlighted green when hovered over.
 On a screen size smaller than a tablet, the header 'artist' will appear below the search button with the artist name results appearing below this.